opentransact/opentransact/opentransact.md

 For tokens obtained through a Transfer Authentication this should reflect the remaining balance of the authorized amount.

+## Transaction history

-If tokens scope allows access to accounts transaction history, the transaction history should be included here:
+If tokens scope allows access to accounts transaction history a url to the transaction history or a transaction history SHOULD be included here:

+- transactions_uri - URI to list of transactions
 - transactions - array of receipts

 # Security Considerations